moderna/ShivaMultitouch/README.md

   3. Touches are sent to ```onFingerDown()```, ```onFingerUp()``` and ```onFingerMoved()``` handlers
   4. In ```onFingerDown()``` you have to set ```user.setAIVariable( this.getUser(), "Multitouch", "fingerName", "FINGER_NAME" )```.
 This identifies the finger for subsequent calls and is used to differenciate between use-cases like "finger in scene", "finger on HUD" etc.

+## FAQ

+### Q: Why are the cursors lagging?

+The multitouch update rate only runs on have the frame rate and the cursors are only updated on every onFingerMoved call.

+### Q: Why is the camera jumping when two fingers are quickly alternated for the first cursor?

+The multitouch update frequency is very low thus it's very likely that the tap of a new finger is detected exactly one frame after the previous finger which causes a very large delta.

+## Changelog

+### 1.2

+*  fixed a bug in C++ when Shiva sends an additional onTouchSequenceChanged event with all nTaps=0

+### 1.1

+*  C++ compatibility
+*  3D camera movement demo

+### 1.0

+*  Initial demo with 5 finger multi-touch support and RGB sliders for controlling the background color

 ## Related work

 * [JPMultiTouch](http://www.shiva3dstore.com/index.php?route=product/product&product_id=87) - no C++ support